dustgard/CS410_Bell_Choir_Lab2/README.txt

 Bell Choir Lab

-    The purpose of this lab was to teach that the program does not control the order in which threads run unless designed to do this, but by the OS.
-The BellChoir Lab is a multithreading program that plays a songs from a file.
+    The purpose of this lab was to teach that the program does not control the order in which threads run unless designed to do this.
+It is usually done by the OS.
+The BellChoir Lab is a multithreading program that plays a songs from a text file.
 The file is passed to the program by using ANT from the command line.
-Once the file is passed in the program, then parse the file into a playable song after validation of the proper file format.
-The program simulates a conductor signaling each member that has been assigned a bell representing a note from the file, to play at the appropriate time and length according to the song.
+Once the file is passed to the program, it then parse the file into a playable song after validating the file format.
+    The program simulates a conductor signaling each member that has been assigned a bell note to play at the appropriate time and length according to the song.

 Lab Tasks: